discus-lang/salt/README.md

 Salt is the compilation target that functional programmers always wanted.

-Salt is a [System-F](https://en.wikipedia.org/wiki/System_F) based intermediate language intended as a compilation target for higher level languages.
-Hand written code can also be used to implement runtime systems for the same compilers.
+Salt is a [System-F](https://en.wikipedia.org/wiki/System_F) variant intended as an intermediate language between higher level languages and an abstract assembly [LLVM](https://llvm.org/).
+Hand written code can also be used to implement runtime systems and the like.
 The [Disco Discus Compiler](https://github.com/discus-lang/ddc) uses an earlier version of Salt (v1), and its runtime system is written in it.
 This current repo contains a newer version of the Salt language (v2) that is being split out into its own project.
-Salt v1 compiles into [LLVM](https://llvm.org/) code, and is significantly easier for humans to deal with than such an abstract assembly language.
-Similar compilation of Salt v2 into LLVM is work in progress.
+Salt v1 has a working LLVM backend, but the one for v2 in this repo is still a work in progress.

 ## Example